 A Printable Christmas Calendar Countdown!

-Today I have a free December Christmas calendar for you!
-I outline all of the fun activities in the post below – and you can get the calendar through the sign up form at the bottom of the post!
+Today I have a free December calendar for you!
+I outline all of the fun and simple advent calendar activities in the post below.
+Plus, you can get this calendar and make your own with a blank advent calendar template through the sign up form at the bottom of the post!

 First, this family Advent Calendar focuses on 2 fundamental things: